Background:

 1. Collection of Student Data

-(a) JRS College shall collect and be prepared to provide upon request by the Superintendent of Private Career Colleges such data and information as required according to Subsections 32.1 (8), (9), (10), and (11) of Schedule 5 of the Private Career Colleges Act, 2005 as amended.
+(a) JRS College of Business and Health Care shall collect and be prepared to provide upon request by the Superintendent of Private Career Colleges such data and information as required according to Subsections 32.1 (8), (9), (10), and (11) of Schedule 5 of the Private Career Colleges Act, 2005 as amended.

 Appendix 1